Postgraduate Research Admissions FAQ

 13.I studied for my undergraduate and/or postgraduate degrees in the English language; do I still need to take an English test?

 Due to strict requirements from the Home Office and the need to treat all International students and non-native English speaker students in the same way, we require all students, who have been educated outside one of the Home Office list of majority English speaking countries (or educated for less than three years at degree level within one of these countries), to submit a Secure English Language Test (SELT) relevant to the study of academic English.
+Even where students have studied in a Home Office listed majority speaking country for more than three years, SOAS Doctoral School may still require an English test.
+This will be decided at the discretion of the SOAS English assessor.

 No, although it is recommended that you book your place for one as soon as you can because places for testing do fill up quickly.
 Your SOAS application can initially be considered without evidence of your English language ability but in the event that you are made an offer, it will be conditional upon passing a School approved English test.
 You will not be permitted to enrol at the School without this.